Dr Fox staff are happy to answer queries from users of the website. Answers to questions submitted by users are published anonymously in this section.

-I have read the information on your website regarding Propecia.
+Full question: I have read the information on your website regarding Propecia.
 However, there is no information regarding whether or not a male who is trying for a baby with his partner can take Propecia.
 I have heard conflicting information on this, and although you have made it clear that women, especially when pregnant, could suffer birth defects from coming into contact with finasteride, there is no mention on your website about whether men who are trying for a pregnancy should avoid Propecia.
 I have read the patient information leaflet, and there is nothing about it there either.
 Based on the above, I am assuming that it is ok for men who are trying for a pregnancy to take Propecia, but would very much appreciate confirmation from one of your doctors on this matter.
-Read in full

 I am considering an online Vaniqa consultation with your company.
 I have read the important information page as requested by the consultation.
 I wonder if one of your doctors can get back to me with to answer following query:

 I would like to use Vaniqa on excess facial hair that is on my cheeks and sideburn area.
 Is it suitable to use Vaniqa on these areas?
 Read in full

 Full question: I started taking Rigevidon a couple of months ago and have had no issues with it.
 I am currently on my week of not taking a pill and my period hasn’t started.
 During the month I forgot to take the pill twice but remembered and took two at the same time the next day (on two occasions).
 Should I go see a doctor or is it normal for me to not get a period?
 Read in full

 This is for regulatory reasons beyond our control.

 If you have not received your item please review the information below.

 Royal Mail UK deliveries